The IB Scores Needed for the Top Universities in the World

 The high school curriculum choice you make now can have a huge impact on what and where you study later.

-As you now know, the International Baccalaureate has a pretty good reputation in the US of A.
+As you now know, the International Baccalaureate has a pretty good reputation in the USA.

 Nearly all US universities will consider performance in the IB Diploma Program for the purpose of admissions or other factors including granting course credit, advanced standing, scholarships or financial aid.